10 Ways To Repurpose Your Garage

 Parking spaces and lock up garages have proven to be incredibly valuable in Inner City suburbs and significantly increase the price of a home, whether you’re renting or buying.
 If you’re finding that your car is gathering dust in favour of public transport, walking or even riding a bike, why not put your garage space to better use and save some money at the same time?

-Here are ten ways you could repurpose your garage if you ditch your car…
+Here are 10 ways to repurpose your garage if you ditch your car…

 Why pay for it to house your own car that you never drive when it can be housing someone’s car who will pay you for it?
 Secure garage spaces can rent for up to $400 per month in Australian capital cities.
 Can you imagine all of the extra things you’d get to do with that kind of cash in your pocket?